sidroopdaska/SelfDrivingCar/TrafficSignClassifier/README.md

 ## Future work

 In order to *improve the performance* of my model I would perform the following:
-* Evaluate the performance of the network on a bigger and more diverse production data set
+* Evaluate the performance of the network on a **bigger and more diverse production data set**
-* Leverage model ensembles
+* Leverage **model ensembles**
 * Do a more detailed analysis of model performance by looking at predictions in more detail.
-For example, calculate the precision and recall for each traffic sign type from the test set and then compare performance on the six new images.
+For example, calculate the **precision and recall** for each traffic sign type from the test set and then compare performance on the six new images.
-* Create a deeper network akin to AlexNet/ZFNet by stacking more conv layers prior to each pooling operation.
+* Create a **deeper network** akin to AlexNet/ZFNet by stacking more conv layers prior to each pooling operation.
-* Utilise global average pooling to reduce the number of FC layers in the classifier and therefore the overall number of params across the network
+* Utilise **global average pooling** to reduce the number of FC layers in the classifier thereby also reducing the overall number of params across the network
-* Alternatively, rather than constructing the network from scratch,  I would like to leverage Transfer Learning by using existing CNN architectures to classify the traffic sign images.
+* Alternatively, rather than constructing the network from scratch,  I would like to leverage **Transfer Learning** by using existing CNN architectures to classify the traffic sign images.
 In particular, I would like to use ResNet/GoogleNet/VGGNet.